 The trombinoscope of species

-Difficult for me, who is a diver and particularly sensitive to the wonders of the underwater world, to be impartial.
-I adooooré the film Oceans !
+It is difficult for me, as a diver and particularly sensitive to the wonders of the underwater world, to be impartial.
+I loved the movie Oceans !

-But another colleague from the paper, less of a fan of poiscaille than I am, found the time with the whales a bit long.
+But another colleague of the newspaper, less fan of fish than me, found the time a little long in company of the whales.
 And he regretted the lack of "documentary" explanations.
-He would have liked to know which species were shown, where on the planet the scenes had been shot, etc. He would have liked to know which species were shown, where on the planet the scenes had been shot, etc. He would have liked to know what was going on.
+He would have liked to know which species were shown, where on the planet the scenes were shot, etc.

-I, of course, did not have too much trouble with the identification of most fish and other representatives of the underwater fauna.
-And I admit that I was not a little proud to have personally met and photographed a number of mola mola, at nudibranch…
+I, of course, did not have too much trouble with the identification of most of the fish and other representatives of the underwater fauna.
+And I must admit that I was quite proud to have personally met and photographed a certain number of them, from the mola mola, at nudibranch…

 All the "documentary" information (species, location) was in fact to be discovered after or before the screening, on the website ofOceans, set up during the release, very well done (the site now returns on the Pathé page of the DVD).
 There are lots of videos to see, animals, the making-of ...
 Again, fascinating.

-For real marine biology fans (and I know some!), there was even the trombinoscope of the species shown in the movie.
+For the real marine biology buffs (and I know some!), there was even a trombinoscope of the species shown in the film.

-For my part, I very much appreciate the bias of Jacques Perrin and Jacques Cluzaud, the co-directors: they are offering us a real cinematic film, not a large-format documentary.
+For my part, I really appreciate this bias of Jacques Perrin and Jacques Cluzaud, the co-directors: they offer us a real cinema film, not a large format documentary.

-Of course, it's a "green" film, in the spirit of the times.
-But ecology is not a fad.
-And Perrin didn't wait for the environmental vogue to pay tribute to the beauty of nature (we remember the Migrating people and of Microcosmos, for the best known films).
+Of course, it is an "ecological" film, in the air of time.
+But ecology is not a fashionable phenomenon.
+And Perrin did not wait for the environmental vogue to pay tribute to the beauty of nature (we remember the Migrating people and of Microcosmos, for the best known films).

-And then, especially, unlike other ecologists high-profile and sometimes giving lessons, the two Jacques remain optimistic.
-They avoid hammering a message or making us feel guilty."The sea is sick, but there are plenty of possibilities for it to be saved", concludes Jacques Perrin at the end of our interview for Ouest-France.
+And above all, unlike other environmentalists who are highly publicized and sometimes preachy, the two Jacques remain optimistic.
+They avoid hammering a message or making us feel guilty.
+"The sea is sick, but there are lots of opportunities for it to be saved." concludes Jacques Perrin at the end of our interview for Ouest-France.

-There is a real elegance in their directors' eyes, a huge requirement in their production choices.
-And in terms of awareness of the protection of the oceans, the film is accompanied by an educational operation, with children and their teachers.
-Still a smart choice, I find.
+There is a real elegance in their vision as directors, and an immense requirement in their production choices.
+And as far as raising awareness about the protection of the oceans is concerned, the film is accompanied by an educational operation for children and their teachers.
+Another intelligent choice, I think.

 In short, with this film, they decided to amaze us, letting the oceans speak for themselves...
 Mission accomplished!

-Finally, I give you the trailer below, just wait, by Wednesday.
+To finish, I give you the trailer below, just to wait, until Wednesday.
 You will tell me your impressions.